Don't miss out on any news and changes relating to CE! Register now for the CE InfoService

 The AI Act introduces special rules for general purpose AI models to ensure transparency along the value chain.
 For very powerful models that could pose systemic risks, there will be additional binding obligations in terms of risk management and monitoring of serious incidents.
 These new obligations will be operationalised through codes of conduct developed by industry, academia, civil society and other stakeholders together with the Commission.

-An initial attempt to integrate the limits of mechanical learning into machinery is the recently published ISO/TR 22100-5:2021-01 „Safety of machinery - Relationship with ISO 12100 - Part 5: Implications of artificial intelligence machine learning “.
+An initial attempt to integrate the limits of mechanical learning into machinery is the recently published ISO/TR 22100-5:2021-01 „Safety of machinery - Relationship with ISO 12100 - Part 5: Implications of artificial intelligence machine learning“.
+The contents of this technical report can also be found in the draft standard for the new EN ISO 12100, which addresses the unintended, self-developing behaviour of AI in the ‘risk assessment’ section.

 The regulation was published in the Official Journal of the EU on 12 July 2024 and will enter into force 20 days later on 1 August 2024.
 It will become binding 2 years after publication on 2 August 2026, although there will be exceptions for individual provisions: